Okay, so I had my first fancy Englishy lesson. It was the barn down the road I had oggled since age 12, as stated in my first post.

 I've had other English lessons, but the barn was in obvious disrepair (school part anyways), the horses were well-mannered but all old, the instructors young (ger than me), and the fencing serviceable, but not fresh.
 It was good, but not fancy.
 For this I wore my pull on jods, short boots and half chaps with a t-shirt.
 I didn't want to be made fun of.

-First impressions of the barn: good.
+st impressions of the barn: good.
 Nobody was snotty when I didn't know where to go (where to find instructor).
 Fencing: nice- wood with hot wire.
 Horses in good condition, friendly, well-fed, supplemented and most were stalled.
 Feed room had door AND a stall chain.
 I've NEVER seen horses wearing so much while out in pasture, even my mom noticed!
 I didn't think anyone had their horse wear front boots and bell boots just to be out in pasture, plus the fly mask, and halter.
 They were still very impatient with flies.
 No longing before lesson, but as a pokey, steady horse, makes sense.
 I did groom, noticed had all four shoes.
 Pastures had shelter, or the horses were brought in for the evening.
 Indoor arena had rubber tire shredding footing.
 Outdoor arena in good condition, no rocks and even.
 Jumps available.
 Cross ties, wash stall, etc.

-We were in the outdoor, and began by walk-trotting around, focusing on my hands being lower and closed.
-I then worked on beginning the canter, and some mini-jumps with a focus on my jump position.
+a focus on my jump position.
 She took away my reins in the position, one arm at a time before both (I warned her western taught me one handed just fine).
 She had seen me riding western, so she was surprised that in English my legs moved back and didn't stay forward.
 She commented that my canter did not look like I had only done it a few times (in honesty- twice in English lessons previously, once on a longe in a NH lesson, and maybe 10x total on my horse in practice for a few strides each.
 Oh, and one time I race piggums against my friend's horse Lahana, whose story and transformation I will tell later. )So not terribly practiced, despite the praise.
 It was the first time a canter felt good, controlled, and that I was in control.
 I think it was because I was so focused on my seat and not looking like a doof (some of the kids came out to watch the noob) that I just performed well.
 Go me.

 We did do mini-jumps, but the horse I was riding was not into jumping and she knew it.
 She invited me back to come to a second lesson this week.
 She mentioned a more active horse and the indoor, where more jumps were set up.
 At 40 bucks for a half-hour, I'm leery.
 I can do an hour for 30 in MN/WI.
 I think I may do more of those, and not more here.
 I was also told I can come visit etc. while here no problem.
 I guess the barn had changed hands a few tims since built, and these seem to be the most friendly.